guillaume-elambert/devops-training/project-1/part-1.md

         <th>Volumes</th>
         <td>
             <p>
-                As we are simulating a real architecture where remote access to the servers is required, <strong>we won't use volumes</strong>.
+                As we are simulating a real infrastructure where remote access to the servers is required, <strong>we won't use volumes</strong>.
 Instead, we will <strong>deploy everything using Ansible</strong>
             </p>
         </td>
     </tr>